adrian500502/flask-careers-website-v2/README.md

 (When already in the project directory):

-`docker built -t job-offers-app .`
+`docker build -t job-offers-app .`

 `docker run -p 8111:8111 job-offers-app`